karolsudol/solana-transfer/README.md

 # solana-transfer

-example of transferring lamports (SOL) between accounts
+example of transferring lamports (SOL) in solana (rust )between accounts

 ### Creating the example keypairs: